Race and sexuality: Online dating

+A 2009 study analyzed online dating trends among white men and white women.
+The authors found that black and Asian men faced high rates of exclusion from white women, while white men were more likely than white women to exclude blacks, but were otherwise more willing to date interracially.

-Each group significantly prefers to date intra-racially.
-Beyond this, in the online dating world, preferences appear to follow a racial hierarchy.
-White Americans are the least open to interracial dating, and select preferences in the order of Hispanic Americans, Asian Americans and then African American individuals last at 60.5%, 58.5% and 49.4% respectively.
-African American preferences follow a similar pattern, with the most preferred partner belonging to the Hispanic group (61%), followed by white individuals (59.6%) and then Asian Americans (43.5%).
+Yancey, et al. (2009) report African American preferences: the most preferred partner belonged to the Hispanic group (61%), followed by white individuals (59.6%) and then Asian Americans (43.5%).
 Both Hispanic and Asian Americans prefer to date a white individual (80.3% and 87.3%, respectively), and both are least willing to date African Americans (56.5% and 69.5%).
 In all significant cases, Hispanic Americans are preferred to Asian Americans, and Asian Americans are significantly preferred over African Americans.
 Hispanic Americans are less likely to be excluded in online dating partner preferences by whites seeking a partner, as Latinos are often viewed as an ethnic group that is increasingly assimilating more into white American culture.

-Another aspect of racial preferences is that women of any race are significantly less likely to date inter-racially than a male of any race.
-Specifically, Asian men and black men and women face more obstacles to acceptance online.
-White women are the most likely to only date their own race, with Asian and black men being the most rejected groups by them.
-The rejection of Asian men was asserted by one author to be due to a hypothetical effeminate portrayal in media.
-The preference for men of other races remains present even when considering high-earning Asian men with an advanced educational background.
+Asian men and black women face more obstacles to acceptance online than their opposite sex counterparts.
+According to Kao, et al., the dating disadvantage of Asian men persisted even when they had advanced educational backgrounds and significantly higher incomes.
 Increased education does however influence choices in the other direction, such that a higher level of schooling is associated with more optimistic feelings towards interracial relationships.
 White men are most likely to exclude black women, as opposed to women of another race.
+A 2009 study found that a subset of white male online daters were open to dating women of all races except black women.

 High levels of previous exposure to a variety of racial groups is correlated with decreased racial preferences.
 Racial preferences in dating are also influenced by the area of residence.
 Those residing in the south-eastern regions in American states are less likely to have been in an interracial relationship and are less likely to interracially date in the future.
 People who engaged in regular religious customs at age 12 are also less likely to interracially date.
 Moreover, those from a Jewish background are significantly more likely to enter an interracial relationship than those from a Protestant background.